cmistrata/nextjs-blog/posts/knuth-morris-pratt.md

 we should hopefully be able to avoid re-examining characters we already looked at in step 1.

-## How to take advantage of already looked at data.
+## How to take advantage of already looked at data

 To understand how to optimize by avoiding repeated checks, let's look at steps 1 through 3.
 Reminder that our superstring `S` is "babababababababooie" and substring `W` is "bababooie"